jqzj/metadata_jal/markdown/index.md

 This portal provides information about how to use and apply ICPSR metadata.

 *Acknowledgements:* Documentation drew heavily from earlier internal ICPSR metadata documentation created by Cole Whiteman, Karen Collamore Sullivan, Carolyn Geda, and Mary Vardigan.
-Contributors to this portal include: jay winkler, Mike Shallcross, and Jared Lyle.
+Contributors to this portal include: jay winkler, Mike Shallcross, Sanda Ionescu, and Jared Lyle.